yacoder/allo-cpp/extras/README.md

 # Extras

-All contents under the Extras folder is auxiliary, that is not required for consumers of the Allo colection.
+All contents under the Extras folder is auxiliary, that is not required for consumers of the Allo library.

 Further subdivision: